cloudflare/Cloudflare-WordPress/readme.txt

 = Do I need a Cloudflare account to use the plugin? =

-Yes, on install and activation the plugin, first time users will be asked to enter their email address (used to sign-up for an account at cloudflare.com) and either an API Token or their API key.
+Yes, on install and activation of the plugin, first time users will be asked to enter their email address (used to sign-up for an account at cloudflare.com) and either an API Token or their API key.
 This is needed to support all the features offered by the plugin.

 = What settings are applied when I click "Apply Default Settings" in Cloudflare's WordPress plugin? =